ugeHidalgo/TheWindLoggerServer/README.md

     Copiar url y pegar en un browser.

--7 Remote Data base can also be used hosted in mLab (Need to change local db config to remote.
+-7 Remote Data base can also be used hosted in Atlas MongoDB (Need to change local db config to remote.
 See dbConfig.js to change it)

 -8 Hosted on Heroku via Git(Automatic deploys set on Heroku when changing git repository): https://thewindloggerserver.herokuapp.com